A Deligne conjecture for prestacks: The operad and its homology

 \subsubsection{The operad $\Brace$}

 The operad $\Brace$ encoding brace algebras is defined using trees, that is, planar rooted trees.
 Following the presentation from \cite[\S 2.2]{hawkins} and \cite[\S 2.1]{vanhermanslowen2022}, a tree $T=(V_T,E_T,\tre_T)$ consists of a set of vertices $V_T$, a set of edges $E_T$ which induces a ``vertical'' partial order $<_T$ on $V_T$, and a ``horizontal'' partial order $\tre_T$ on $V_T$, satisfying a number of properties \cite[Def.
 2.3]{hawkins}.
-For $(u,v) \in E_T$, we call u the \emph{parent} of $v$ and $v$ the \emph{child} of $u$.
+For $(u,v) \in E_T$, we call $u$ the \emph{parent} of $v$ and $v$ a \emph{child} of $u$.
+A \emph{leaf} is a vertex without a child.
 We have an induced total order on $V_T$ by setting $u\nearrow_T v$ if $u<_T v$ or $u\tre_T v$.
 We will depict the vertical and horizontal orders in the plane as follows

 with the root at the bottom.
 This corresponds to the convention of \cite{vanhermanslowen2022} and reverses the direction of $<_T$ in \cite{hawkins}.

 For $n\geq 1$, let $\Tree(n)$ denote the set of {planar rooted} trees with vertex set $\{1,\ldots,n\}$ labelled vertices.
 For example, $\Tree(3)$ contains a total of $12$ elements corresponding to the different labelings of